 To Make Renting Fair let’s

 a.
-Require periodic third party inspection regime
+Require periodic third party inspections

 Make it easier for people who rent to get their bond money back when moving